BerenMillidge/BerenMillidge.github.io/_posts/2019-12-13-Thoughts-On-The-Election.md

 Anyhow, what is interesting in my opinion about this election is the following:

 1.)
 The relative lack of party loyalty.
 What has surprised me the most is the massive conservative successes in the north/midlands in leave voting constituencies.
-Of course that was their strategy all along, and it is a huge vindication of that strategy which Dominic Cummings has been planning at least [since 2014](https://dominiccummings.com/2014/06/30/my-report-for-business-for-britain-on-the-dynamics-of-the-debate-over-the-eu-and-a-small-but-telling-process-point-on-the-eu/)
+Of course that was their strategy all along, and it is a huge vindication of that strategy which Dominic Cummings has been planning at least [since 2014](https://dominiccummings.com/2014/06/30/my-report-for-business-for-britain-on-the-dynamics-of-the-debate-over-the-eu-and-a-small-but-telling-process-point-on-the-eu/).
 This means that voters are actually much more swayable than we generally think.
 Voters typically aren't voting out of blind loyalty.
 A strong campaign on a polarised wedge issue that voters care about can actually shift them to another party, even one that used to be anathema.
 Neither the home-counties Tory, nor the post-industrial working-class Labour voter are forever bound to their party.
 Everyone in that sense is persuadable and votes on issues.
 This is actually a really good sign for democracy, in my opinion.

 2.)
 Realignment around urban/rural.
 This is the second biggest story.
-Remaining Labour and Lib-dem seats seem to be largely urban/student populations and not working class heartlands (by and by large).
+Remaining Labour and Lib-Dem seats seem to be primarily urban/student populations and not working class heartlands (by and by large).
-Effectively labour have lost their working class base to a large extent.
-To me this implies convergence with for instance the democratic party of the US, a naturually greater focus on social issues as opposed to economic
+Effectively labour have lost much of their working class base.
+To me this implies convergence with, for instance, the democratic party of the US, a naturually greater focus on social issues as opposed to economic
 -- i.e. the repudiation of economic socialism instead going back to some form of woke-blairism.
 The tories in contrast will likely go more populist and socialist and take over many of Labour's old stances.
 Boris Johnson's speech today in front of a banner with the "People's Government" seems emblematic of this.

 3.)
 There is actually a substantial majority in England for socially-conservative, fiscally liberal politics which had, in fact, been untapped for at least a decade.
 This is something I've been thinking about since 2013-2014 when it was obvious then.
-It is not clear what Labour/Lib-dems can do to defeat this coalition in the immediate future, if the Tories manage to hold it together.
+It is not clear what Labour/Lib-Dems can do to defeat this coalition in the immediate future, *if* the Tories manage to hold it together.
 I think we are seeing a realignment here which will last for a political "epoch" (probably about 15-25 years).
 The split has been simmering for a while (at least since early 2010s) and has now become a widely acknowledged reality.

 This also means that there isn't any real sort of efficient market in politics.
 There are potentially large interest group/vote coalitions that are going untapped, despite what seems to be large incentives for tapping them.
 That is interesting and it's worth pondering on why this is.
 Why is the "vote-market" less efficient than regular markets in this regard?